In September 2019, an outbreak of polio was declared in the Philippines.

 In June 2018 an outbreak of vaccine-derived poliovirus was declared by the Papua New Guinea Government in Morobe province.
 In July 2018, preparations for implementation of large scale immunization activities and intensified surveillance measures began.

-The overall risk of a polio disease transmission in New Zealand due to an importation from Papua New Guinea is very low.
+The overall risk of a polio disease transmission in New Zealand due to importation is very low.
 The risk of ongoing transmission in New Zealand is also very low, due to high vaccine coverage of the general population, high levels of sanitation, and the ability of the health system to respond to cases.

 The New Zealand Ministry of Health continues to closely monitor the situation.